toanz/node-youtube-dl/README.md

   all: false,
   // Languages of subtitles to download, separated by commas.
   lang: 'en',
+  // Add more params for youtube download
+  others: '--no-check-certificate',
   // The directory to save the downloaded files in.
   cwd: __dirname,
 };